Advice to other Families having Loved Ones Deceased Overseas.

 4. Bring US dollars.
 Recognized widely; know the exchange rate.
 Notify your bank to avoid blocked transactions.

 5. Protect all trace evidence this is very IMPORTANT Secure clothing at the time of death, personal items, or any physical evidence discreetly.
 Local authorities may not preserve evidence properly.
+ALL Third world countries can’t test for DNA from clothing.
+Therefore in Elly’s case this vital trace evidence was never placed into evidence by the Mozambique authorities because they can’t use the clothing its useless to them, but not you, it’s vital and may hold the key to Justice!

 Coroner’s inquest advice: